Climdyn/pythie/documentation/source/files/general_information.rst

 Writing better interfaces to other libraries is a priority so if you think you can help us, please contact the main authors.

-In addition, if you have made changes that you think will be useful to others, please feel free to suggest these as a pull request on the Pythie GitHub repository.
+In addition, if you have made changes that you think will be useful to others, please feel free to suggest these as a pull request on the `Pythie GitHub repository`_.

 A review of your pull request will follow with possibly suggestions of changes before merging it in the master branch.
 Please consider the following guidelines before submitting: